nautsio/jenkins-docker-starter/README.md

 directory (/var/jenkins_home in the container) to the host system then you can just replace the Jenkins container with the new version and all jobs will be updated automatically to the new config on restart, while keeping any history and settings that were there already.
 This makes for a nice, fast upgrade workflow.

+## Caveats

+Although the job configuration is fully automatic it does require that you enter the necessary credentials manually with the credentials plugin.
+If you want, you could replace this with something like Vault but that would require additional setup with an external dependency.

 I hope this repository provides a nice overview of what it takes to create a dockerized Jenkins that is easily maintainable and configured fully automatically.